elphinhote/Fantastic-Four-Day-Planner/README.md

 <br>

 <h1> Weather app </h1>
- The weather app is designed to search the current weather in user input city.
+ The weather app is designed with a search query the current weather in user input with a city.
 When the user input the city name it will populate with temperature, location searched and with the slight information of weather.
  <br>
  <br>
  <h1> Stock app </h1>